 The Haitian American Museum of Chicago

-Learn about Haitian history and culture at the The Haitian American Museum of Chicago (HAMOC).
-Originally from Haiti, founder Elsie Hernandez created an institution that would hold programs and exhibits that will contribute to the rich multicultural tapestry that is Chicago.
+Learn about Haitian history and culture at The Haitian American Museum of Chicago (HAMOC).
+This interesting museum was founded by Elsie Hernandez who created an institution that would hold programs and exhibits that will contribute to the rich multicultural tapestry that is Chicago.
 Since 2012 the museum has hosted a wide array of programs and exhibits showcasing Haiti’s rich culture and art as well as its complex history.
 Stop by the museum and experience changing exhibits as well as attend virtual and in-person programs.

 The American Toby Jug Museum

 In the world of collectible art, The American Toby Jug Museum located in the Chicago suburb of Evanston stands out.
-The free museum offers appoint only tours of the over 8,000 Toby and Character jugs.
-It is the largest largest collection of its kind in the world.
+The free museum offers appointment only tours of the over 8,000 Toby and Character jugs.
+It is the largest collection of its kind in the world.